christophevg/christophe.vg/makes/_posts/2021-09-17-Deatomizer.markdown

 The process was "basically" the same as with the Padel Racket, just a little more elaborate and complex.

+### Making Plans

+{% include image name="deatomizer/reference" title="Reference" kind="png"%}

+From some pictures online, I constructed a print-out template to use as blue-print of the top and side of the gun - and you gotta use what works... printing them from Numbers, allowed me to span it acros multiple pages and print it to scale 🫣

+{% include image name="deatomizer/3d-model" title="3D model" kind="png"%}

-From some pictures online, I constructed a print-out template to use as blue-print.
-I had to come up with many 3D-puzzles to combine basic shapes into a construction that immitated the original.
+I had to come up with many 2D-to-3D-puzzles to combine basic shapes into a construction that immitated the original.
+While doing so, I modelled many parts in Fusion, until in the end I even had a complete 3D model of the gun.

+{% include image name="deatomizer/3d-prints" title="3D Prints" kind="png"%}
+{% include image name="deatomizer/cuts" title="Cuts" kind="png"%}

+This allowed me to make many projections and section cuts to have clean 2D vector images and 3D surface models to feed into my laser cutter and/or 3D printer.

+### Cutting and Printing and Glueing and Sanding...

 So, I again cut many pieces of EVA foam with my laser cutter, glued them together and sanded them to come up with a nice curvy look.
 Some smaller parts were 3D printed and had a layer of EVA foam clay added to make them more like the other parts.